-FIVE YEAR PERFORMANCE GOAL: Increase the percent of students who are satisfied with the learning environment from 75.8% in 2012 to 78.3% by 2018.
+Climate Other Priority FIVE YEAR PERFORMANCE GOAL: Increase the percent of stude who are satisfied with the learning environment from 75.8% is 2012 to 78.3% by 2018.

 ANNUAL OBJECTIVE: Beginning in 2013-14, increase by .5 percentage point(s) annually students who are satisfied with the learning environment.